 Splitting text in Google Sheets can streamline your data organization and analysis.
-This guide will walk you through the steps to efficiently separate text into different columns using Google Sheets' built-in features.
+This guide will show you how to separate text into different columns using Google Sheets' built-in features.

 The SPLIT function divides text around a specified character or string.
 Each fragment is put into a separate cell in the same row.
 The required arguments are text and delimiter.
 The text argument is the text to divide, and the delimiter argument specifies the character or characters to use to split text.
 Optional arguments include split_by_each and remove_empty_text, which control dividing text around each character in the delimiter and removing empty text from the results, respectively.